 As I wrote in a previous blog entry, our short trip from our hotel to Cincinnati Union Terminal in the middle of the night was uneventful... and very quiet.
 Catching this train in the middle of the night was a piece of cake.
-It was still about 90° outside but it was nice and quiet with absolutely no logistical problems.
+It was still about 90° outside in the middle of the night but it was nice and quiet with absolutely no logistical problems.

-We've had someone accidentally grab one of our pieces of luggage on another trip and we don't want that to ever happen again.
+In a previous cross country Amtrak journey, we've had someone accidentally grab one of our pieces of luggage and we don't want that to ever happen again.
 Now, if our luggage isn't in our line of sight, we lock it.
-This was an accident (this person left their own luggage on the train and simply grabbed a look-alike piece of luggage) but we didn't get that piece of luggage back until around midnight on the following night.
+This incident was an accident (this person left their own luggage on the train and simply grabbed a look-alike piece of luggage) but we didn't get that piece of luggage back until around midnight on the following night so it wasted some of our time and caused some undue stress.

 These Amtrak routes are almost always very scenic and having filthy windows makes seeing this beautiful scenery an exercise in futility and frustration.
-Riding through scenic routes is a huge Amtrak selling point but the filthy windows makes this selling point absolutely ridiculous.Needless to say, these filthy windows significantly impacted my photography through these windows.
+Riding through scenic routes is a huge Amtrak selling point but the filthy windows makes this selling point an absolutely ridiculous exaggeration or even an outright lie.
+Seeing anything out these filthy windows was difficult.Needless to say, these filthy windows significantly impacted my photography through these windows.
 I had to search for the cleanest patch of window, hold the camera in that one spot, and then shoot photos hoping for the best.
 This cleaner spot was never in a place right in front of me.
-It was always in a spot over my head and away from my seat.
+It was always in a spot over my head and away from my seat which was a pain in the butt since I enjoy capturing photos of our journeys.

-As you can also see in the photo above, Kenzie and Lukey were quite comfortable in their own roomette for this entire journey.
+As you can also see in the photo above with the filthy window, Kenzie and Lukey were quite comfortable in their own roomette for this entire journey.

 On this leg from Cincinnati to Manhattan we rode through many small and dying coal towns.
 We saw gorges, rivers, waterfalls, mountains and rural countryside on our way to Washington DC.
-The route from Washington DC to Manhattan provided more cities and suburbs with some views of the Atlantic Ocean.
+The northeast part of this Cardinal route from Washington DC to Manhattan provided more cities and suburbs with a few glimpses of the Atlantic Ocean and various bays.

 The photo below shows our view from our roomettes looking the opposite direction down the rest of the sleeper car past all the roomettes...

 It is a fairly long story but Sheila calls Lukey "Bob" due to a funny incident that happened when Lukey was around three or four years old.
-In short, when Sheila said the name, he thought the name was hilarious and couldn't stop giggling.
+In short, back then when Lukey heard "Bob" for the first time, he thought the name was hilarious and couldn't stop giggling so she still calls him Bob.

 At a certain point during this trip, I looked over into their roomette and Lukey had placed his neck cushion on his head, perhaps out of boredom.
-I yelled over to their roomette, "Hey Sponge Bob Square-Head, what are you doing?"
+After capturing this photo below, I yelled over to their roomette, "Hey Sponge Bob Square-Head, what are you doing?"
 He just smiled back at me with a huge grin on his face...

 I had hoped to get more photos of this town, Thurmond, West Virginia, in the photo below.
 The railroad tracks run through the center of "town" right past old storefronts which are now abandoned.
-There is no roadway here, just railroad tracks and a sidewalk.
-So, rather than a main thoroughfare roadway as we see in all downtown areas (ie, usually called Main Street), we have no roadway and only a sidewalk and railroad tracks instead of a roadway.
+There is no roadway here and there never was... just railroad tracks and a sidewalk.
+So, rather than a main thoroughfare roadway as we see in all downtown areas (usually called Main Street), we have no roadway and only a sidewalk and railroad tracks instead of a roadway.

 Time for a short nap...